Home Our Company Membership Certification Books Contact Us Cart

 Bill Harms, 1975

 In 1971, Bill Harms was certified as a Graphoanalyst and received his masters certification soon after.
-He began instructing for IGAS in 1982 and served as an instructor for IGAS for over 20 years.
-He is currently one of the instructors on staff at IGAS.
+He began instructing for IGAS in 1982 and has served as an instructor for IGAS for over 40 years.

 Emilie Stockholm, 1977